a11ce/esAsm/README.md

 |hlt        | Halt                                             | hlt
 |mficofsr   | Move From Is Computer On Fire Status Register    | mficofsr reg

 ---

-All contributions are welcome by pull request or issue.
+All contributions are welcome by pull request or issue, especially new instructions.

 Behavior of esAsm is undefined if the computer is on fire.

-esAsm is licensed under GNU General Public License v3.0.
+esAsm is licensed under the MIT license.
 See [LICENSE](../master/LICENSE) for full text.